Evidence of Dirac Quantum Spin Liquid in YbZn2GaO5: Acknowledgements

 \section{Acknowledgements}

-We would like to express our gratitude to Sachith E. Dissanayake and Cristian D. Batista for their valuable contributions to our discussions.
+We would like to express our gratitude to Patrick A. Lee, Cristian D. Batista, and Sachith E. Dissanayake for their valuable contributions to our discussions.
 We are thankful to Chun-Hsing Chen and the X-ray Core Laboratory of the Department of Chemistry at the University of North Carolina at Chapel Hill for their help with single-crystal X-ray diffraction measurements.
 Work performed at Duke University is supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under Award Number DE-SC0023405.
 Work performed at the University of California, Berkeley, is supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Science Center.
 N.S. is additionally supported by the Theory Institute for Materials and Energy Spectroscopies (TIMES) of the U.S. Department of Energy, Office of Basic Energy Sciences, under contract DE-AC02-05CH11231.
 R.B. acknowledges the support provided by Fritz London Endowed Post-doctoral Research Fellowship.
 This research used resources of the Spallation Neutron Source at Oak Ridge National Laboratory, which is a DOE Office of Science User Facility.
+A portion of this work was performed at the National High Magnetic Field Laboratory, which is supported by National Science Foundation Cooperative Agreement No. DMR-2128556 and the State of Florida.